 • All entries must receive permissions from owners and other team members and acknowledge that permission as part of the submission

 Below is the list of submission entries.
-A Member is defined as one belonging to AIA, BIMForum, COAA, or IFMA.
 All entry fees are non-refundable:

 Members and Nonmembers: $350.00 for each entry